-Some companies, such as General Motors (GM) and Ford, are offering to cash out the pensions of certain retirees and instead give them one lump-sum payment.
+Some companies may offer to cash out the pensions of certain retirees and instead give them one lump-sum payment.
 Here is some information on lump sum payments and how they could negatively affect your retirement finances.

 While having a large sum of money is tempting, this is a decision that you will have to live with for the rest of your life.
 If you take the lump sum, you will not have a lifetime income.
 You will have to take care of your own investments and make sure the money lasts throughout your retirement.